 Our projects have ranged from reports on large hotels to condominium complexes when it comes to construction defect claims.
 Many of these losses were centered around commercial flat roofs and what the appropriate replacement costs and indicators of damage are.
 In addition, we have seen thousands of square footage of tile and understand that market well after walking virtually every tile yard in the state.
 We do large loss stucco EIFS and other cladding work and document costs associated with wind damage and water intrusion.
-We have done hundreds of appraisals in South Florida and maintain a good relationship of earned trust with the judges, umpires, mediators, insurers and opposing appraisers in the market.
+We have done hundreds of appraisals in South Florida and maintain a good relationship of earned trust with the judges, umpires, mediators, insurers and opposing Broward County appraisers.
 We have worked for more than 20 years as known experts on the costs and scope necessary to restore buildings completely.

 To assign a loss or receive a summary of qualifications of cv please email teamcomplete.com or call the office at 305.330.1725 or download the assignment on our website under ready to get started.

 - Hurricane Irma – September 2017 – https://en.wikipedia.org/wiki/Hurricane_Irma

 - Hurricane Wilma – October 2005 – https://en.wikipedia.org/wiki/Hurricane_Wilma